 How much should I contribute through SchoolCARE?

 SchoolCARE asks every Albany family to consider an annual donation of $500 per child enrolled in Albany schools.
-While we understand that not all families can afford that level of support – although many do so by contributing $40 per month via credit card – it is important to recognize the level of contribution that is necessary to preserve quality education in Albany.
+While we understand that not all families can afford that level of support – although many do so by contributing $42 per month via credit card – it is important to recognize the level of contribution that is necessary to preserve quality education in Albany.
 SchoolCARE is the only school fundraising organization paying for people; such as teachers, counselors, librarians and aides, who work with students during the regular school day.
-For perspective, consider that it takes $15,000 – that’s 30 contributions of $500, to pay for a reading specialist one day a week at one elementary school; or to pay for one elective class at the high school or middle school.
+For perspective, consider that it takes almost $15,000 – that’s 30 contributions of $500, to pay for a part-time library technician at our elementary schools; or to pay for one elective class at the high school or middle school.

 Anne Marie Sanders